Can You Get Unemployment Deferment for Student Loans?

 But, it’s worth keeping in mind that, similar to federal student loan Unemployment Deferment, private loans typically still accrue interest during the approved deferment period (even refinanced student loans with lenders who honor grace periods).

 In other words, the total student loan balance would continue to grow even while payments are suspended.
+This is one of the basics of student loans.

-Even with the accrual of interest and limited options, deferment is typically preferable to defaulting on student loans.
+Even with the accrual of interest and limited options, deferment is preferable to defaulting on student loans.

 Advantages and Disadvantages of Unemployment Deferment